Right Arrow

 What are the benefits of implementing SMED in manufacturing?

-SMED delivers both immediate and long-term benefits.
-AKR Components achieved 65% reduction in changeover times, resulting in $120,000 savings within 6 months (Source: Career Convent).
-Their productivity increased 18%, with overtime costs dropping by 70% (Source: Career Convent).
-Beyond financial gains, SMED enables smaller batch sizes for better inventory management, faster response to customer demands, and improved operator morale through standardized, less stressful procedures.
+SMED delivers both on-site and long-term benefits.
+For example, successful implementations can lead to major reductions in changeover times, cost savings, and productivity increases.
+In addition to financial gains, SMED allows for smaller batch sizes for better inventory management, faster response to customer demands, and improved operator morale through standardized, less stressful procedures.

-Night shifts face unique obstacles including operator fatigue that doubles injury risk (Source: Fatigue Science) and slows decision-making.
+Night shifts face distinct hurdles including operator fatigue, which can increase safety risks and slow decision-making.
 Limited technical support means minor issues become major delays.
 Communication gaps between shifts create procedural variations, with each team developing different shortcuts.
-Equipment problems take longer to resolve without immediate maintenance access.
-Missing spare parts, inadequate documentation, and insufficient training compound these challenges, especially during off-hours.
+Equipment problems take longer to resolve without timely maintenance access.
+Missing spare parts, inadequate documentation, and insufficient training compound these limitations, especially during off-hours.

 How can night shift operations be optimized for better changeover efficiency?

 Optimization requires addressing both human and system factors.
-Implement fatigue management systems to schedule complex changeovers during peak alertness.
 Provide digital work instructions accessible in multiple languages.
 Establish dedicated night shift technical leads and remote support capabilities.
 Deploy AI-powered monitoring that tracks SOP adherence in real-time.
 Create equal training opportunities and recognition programs for all shifts.
-Most critically, give night teams the same tools and support available during day shifts.
+It is also important to give night teams the same tools and support available during day shifts.

 About the author